 You can find out more about rejections, removals and suspensions in our Help Centre.

-If you’re using geolocation or IP to limit your app to specific countries, it forces some users to rely on proxies to access your app.
+Using geolocation or IP to limit your app to specific countries forces some users to rely on proxies to access it.
 Sometimes, this causes our systems to flag user purchases as fraudulent.
 To prevent issues, avoid adding geolocation or IP restrictions to your app.

 Also, to ensure that you’re distributing your app to the right countries, make sure that you review the countries where your app is available.